 Here’s a quick breakdown of the hike in numbers (taken from Mo Tat Wan).
-The hike to Sham Wan Beach is really easy, and suitable for almost everyone.
+The hike to Sham Wan Beach is straightforward and suitable for almost everyone.

 And here’s a map of the hike for your reference.
 Unfortunately, Google Maps doesn’t show the route to the beach.
 But don’t worry, it’s super simple and I’ll explain how to get to Sham Wan Beach without getting lost.

 Main highlights of the hike.

 Subscribe to my YouTube channel

-Although you can start this hike from Sok Kwu Wan, I would recommend starting from Mo Tat Wan.
-It would essentially save you 25 mins of additional walking.
+Although you can start this hike from Sok Kwu Wan, I recommend starting from Mo Tat Wan.
+It would essentially save you 25 minutes of additional walking.
 However, I will put down both options.